Validity, consonant plausibility measures, and conformal prediction: Conclusion

 \section{Conclusion}

 In this paper, we considered the fundamental problem of valid probabilistic prediction.
-The literature on this topic tends to focus on solely on achieving prediction coverage probability guarantees, what we refer to as {\em weak prediction validity} in Definition~\ref{def:weak}.
-Here, however, we claim that, if there is reason to consider a ``predictive distribution'' as opposed to just prediction regions, then an even stronger notion of validity---what we refer to as {\em strong prediction validity} in Definition~\ref{def:strong}---is required.
-We go on to show that (weak and) strong prediction validity is achieved by a class of imprecise probabilistic predictors, namely, the consonant plausibility functions whose contour corresponds to a conformal transducer.
-To our knowledge, this connection between consonant plausibility functions and conformal prediction---two of Shafer's many significant contributions---through this notion of strong validity is new.
+The literature on this topic tends to focus on solely on achieving prediction coverage probability guarantees, what we refer to as {\em Type-1 prediction validity} in Definition~\ref{def:weak}.
+Here, however, we claim that, if there is reason to consider a ``predictive distribution'' as opposed to just prediction regions, then a different notion of validity---what we refer to as {\em Type-2 prediction validity} in Definition~\ref{def:strong}---is required.
+We go on to show Type-1 and 2 prediction validity can be achieved by a class of imprecise probabilistic predictors, namely, the consonant plausibility functions whose contour corresponds to a conformal transducer.
+To our knowledge, this connection between consonant plausibility functions and conformal prediction---two of Shafer's many significant contributions---through this notion of Type-2 validity is new.
 In addition, we provide a novel characterization of conformal prediction through the IM framework, which makes the connection to consonant plausibility functions (via nested random sets) more direct and natural.
 This connection also sheds light on the power, flexibility, and fundamental nature of the IM framework for statistical inference and prediction.